SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Go to the  [download page of bwa](https://github.com/lh3/bwa/releases)

-Download the 0.7.17 version in your ~/sources folder
+Download the 0.7.17 version in your ~/sources folder using `wget`

 Read the instructions in the archive and install it into  ~/softs/bwa-0.7.17 folder